How To Prevent Mold Growth In Your Home?

 - Leaks, or even worse, floods are often the reason for mold issues.
 In the event that you notice a leak make sure to get it fixed immediately! (preferably clean up and dry within 24-48 hours) It is essential that you do not allow moisture to build up as it could lead to mold growth.

-- Remove or replace any carpets and upholstery that have absorbed water and can’t be dried right away.
+- Remove or replace any carpets and upholstery that have absorbed water and can’t be dried right away, if you can’t afford to replace your carpet you can use Queens carpet cleaning services.
 Consider not using a carpet in places such as the bathrooms or basement since they may have high levels of moisture.

 - Use mold-resistant items like mold-resistant drywall.
 Conventional drywall is made out of a gypsum mortar center squeezed between plies of paper.
 Mold-resistant drywall is paperless — the gypsum center is covered in fiberglass, making the surface exceptionally water-proof.